Florian-Barthel/splatviz/README.md

 <hr>

 ### Camera Widget
 In the camera widget you can define the type and parameters of the camera.
-Here, you can choose between the modes
+Most importantly, you can choose between the two modes **Orbit** and **WASD**.

-<b>Orbit</b> and <b>WASD</b>.<br>
-In the orbit mode, the camera is looking at a specific point in the 3D space, and you can control the pitch and yaw.
+In **Orbit** mode, the camera is looking at a specific point in 3D space, and you control the pitch and yaw of the camera rotating on a sphere around that point by dragging with the mouse over the rendered view.

+In **WASD** mode, you fly through the scene using the mouse and the WASD keys similar to the camera controls in Unity.

-<b>If the scene is rotated</b>, you can correct that by steering the camera so that it is looking straight up or down.
+**Important**: If the loaded scene is rotated incorrectly, you can adjust that by steering the camera so that it is looking straight up or down.
+Then set the up-vector to the current viewing direction by pressing **Set Current Direction**.
-Then set the up-vector to the current viewing direction by pressing <b>Set Current Direction</b>.
-You might have to press the <b>Flip</b> button if the scene is now upside down.<br>
+If you were looking down, you will have to press the **Flip** button, since the scene is now upside down.
-In the WASD mode, you can fly through the scene using the mouse and the WASD / arrow keys.<br>
-Generally, you can control the camera either by dragging the mouse over the rendered image or by using the WASD or the arrow keys.

 <img src="images/camera.png">
 <hr>